New York City Police Department Detective Bureau

-The Detective Bureau is one of 20 bureaus that constitute the New York City Police Department and is headed by the three-star Chief of Detectives.
+The Detective Bureau is one of 14 bureaus within the New York City Police Department and is headed by the three-star Chief of Detectives.
 The Detective Squad was formed in 1857 with the Detective Bureau later formed in 1882.

 The Detective Bureau's responsibilities include the prevention, detection, and investigation of crime.
-In March 2016, the Organized Crime Control Bureau (OCCB) was disbanded with all investigative entities moved to the Chief of Detectives office.
+In March 2016, the Organized Crime Control Bureau (OCCB) was disbanded with all investigative entities moved to the Detective Bureau.

-Units of a Precinct
+Units of a precinct

 Borough Commands

 Each of the eight Detective Boroughs oversees all the precinct squads as well as the homicide squad, gang squad, and narcotics squad located within its command.
 Members of the Detective Bureau work closely with their counterparts in the Patrol Bureau to provide immediate investigations of crimes.
 Patrol Borough Staten Island is unique among the patrol boroughs of NYPD in that it serves as both a Patrol Borough command and as a quasi-Detective Borough command.
 The Assistant Chief of the Staten Island Patrol Borough supervises a unit of detectives, which oversees local detective squads in that borough's four precincts.